 While we do attribute the main component of the ``bump'' in stellar mass to the inclusion of BCGs, there could also be additional contributors.
-For instance, the use of photo-$z$'s to determine cluster membership could have caused contamination by interlopers \citep{Vulcani2013}.
+For instance, \cite{Cuillandre2025} still found that the Schechter+Gaussian function described the LF of cluster galaxies really well, even when the three brightest central cluster galaxies were excluded.
+They suggest that the Gaussian component detected in their LF and SMF is likely due to massive galaxies dominating the faint/high-mass end.
+Additionally, the use of photo-$z$s to determine cluster membership could have caused contamination by interlopers \citep{Vulcani2013}.
 Foreground galaxies tend to appear brighter, and hence more massive, when assumed to be at the cluster redshift.
 This can artificially inflate the number of galaxies contributing to the high-mass end, resulting in this observed bump.
 However, such interlopers in the SMF are unlikely since we use $P_{\mathrm{mem}}$, calculated from the full $p(z)$ distribution for each galaxy, as a weighting in our cluster membership.